-The Book of Prime Entry Minimizes the possibility of errors: The nature of the transaction affects the financial position of the business this is ascertained by recording and analysing the transaction.
+The Book of Prime Entry Minimizes the possibility of errors: The nature of the transaction affects the financial position of the business; this is ascertained by recording and analyzing the transaction.

-Helps to finalize the accounts: With the book of prime entry, it provides a basis of ledger posting and the ultimately draft the Trial Balance.
+Helps to finalize the accounts: With the book of prime entry, it provides a basis for ledger posting and the ultimate draft of the Trial Balance.

-Future references: References can be given to the financial transactions become easy as these transactions are of similar nature and are recorded in one journal.
+Future references: References can be given to the financial transactions that become easy as these transactions are similar and are recorded in one journal.

 Journals are shown in clarity: Journals show all these transactions in great detail so the business is not mandated to rewrite them in detail in the ledger section, thus it keeps the ledger accounts brief and uncluttered.

-Bases the control in one ground: Handling of each type of the journal entry by a different member of the staff causes variation, this prevents a single person from having an exclusive control on the accounting system.
-This leads to frauds, and is difficult to make.
+Bases the control on one ground: Handling of each type of journal entry by a different member of the staff causes variation, this prevents a single person from having exclusive control on the accounting system.
+This leads to fraud and is difficult to make.
 Hence, it is more likely that errors would be identified by this system.

 Ensuring that the documents are not skipped: To ensure that the documents do not go unrecorded, the source of documents are normally copied twice with consecutive numbers and are noted in day books while recording the transactions.